edibotopic/edibotopic-website/content/notes/ambiguity.md

 ambiguity.
 This may coincide with the user recognising the intention of the designer.

+> [The] machine’s complexity was tied less to its esoteric technical characteristics than to mundane difficulties of interpretation characteristic of any unfamiliar artifact. [^2]

 ## Ambiguity in reality

 Things that exist in reality have been referred to as "ambiguous".